Uterine Condition Diagnosis with D & C in the Boston Metro Area

 After the tissue has been removed, patients are relocated to their own private room at About Women by Women to recover after their procedure.
 This time also gives them a chance to recuperate from the effects of anesthesia or other sedative used during the D & C.

 Patients generally return home within the same day as their treatment, and it is common to experience a mild amount of discomfort within the first few hours after their D & C procedure.
 This discomfort typically includes a bit of cramping in addition to light spotting.

 What Are the Risks of the Dilation & Curettage Procedure?

 Dilation and curettage is a very standard procedure, so patients should not worry too much prior to the performance of their procedure.
 It is important to note that, like any medical procedure, D & C is associated with a few unlikely complications, such as:

 It is very important that you contact About Women by Women right away if you experience a fever, recurring cramps, worsening pain, heaving bleeding, or foul-smelling discharge after your D & C procedure.

-If you still have questions or concerns regarding the process of a D & C procedure, we encourage you to reach out to one of our specialists and schedule a consultation!
+If you still have questions or concerns regarding the process of a D & C procedure, we encourage you to reach out to one of our gynecologists near Boston and schedule a consultation!
 For appointments, patients can call (781) 263-0033, or simply submit a request online through our secure form.